The Geometric Unitary Kudla Conjecture

-We start to develop the first of these inputs in \fref{Section}{sec:elliptic_jacobi_forms}, where we establish vanishing bounds for elliptic Jacobi forms via specializations to torsion points.
-Evaluating a Jacobi form at suitable torsion points produces classical modular forms whose orders of vanishing can be controlled effectively, yielding uniform bounds on the vanishing order of nonzero Jacobi forms.
-This replaces an argument in the previous work that was based on the theta decomposition of Jacobi forms.
-In \fref{Section}{sec:elliptic_jacobi_forms} we also recall uniform dimension estimates due to Skoruppa.
+We start to develop the first of these inputs in \fref{Section}{sec:hilbert_jacobi_forms}, where we establish vanishing bounds for Hilbert--Jacobi forms via specializations to torsion points.
+Evaluating a Hilbert--Jacobi form at suitable torsion points produces Hilbert modular forms whose orders of vanishing can be controlled effectively, yielding uniform bounds on the vanishing order of nonzero Hilbert--Jacobi forms.
+This replaces an argument in previous work~\cite{bruinier-raum-2015} that was based on the theta decomposition of Jacobi forms.
+In \fref{Section}{sec:hilbert_jacobi_forms} we also recall uniform dimension estimates going back to Skoruppa and Boylan.
 These bounds and estimates together supply the numerical input required for later dimension arguments.
-In \fref{Section}{ssec:hermitian_modular_jacobi_forms:jacobi_forms} we transfer them from elliptic Jacobi forms to Hermitian Jacobi forms.
+In \fref{Section}{ssec:hermitian_modular_jacobi_forms:jacobi_forms} we transfer them from Hilbert--Jacobi forms to Hermitian Hilbert--Jacobi forms.
 In \fref{Section}{ssec:convergence:algebraic} we combine these ingredients with two further tools to obtain the desired algebraicity result.
-It is at this stage that the symmetry condition with respect to~$\GL{g}(\OF)$ enters for the first time: we invoke it through the reduction theory for Hermitian forms, as developed by Koecher~\cite{koecher-1960}.
+It is at this stage that the symmetry condition with respect to~$a \in \GL{g}(\cOE)$ with~$\det(a) = \det(\ov{a})$ enters for the first time: we invoke it through a reduction theory for Hermitian forms, built on classical Minkowski theory.
 We also employ combinatorial tools to count the number of indices~$m$ in a formal Fourier--Jacobi series that contribute potentially independent terms.
 This part of the proof applies directly for arbitrary~$1 \le h < g$ without further reduction steps.
 It is noteworthy that the combinatorial estimates for formal series match the dimension estimates for Hermitian modular forms in the order of growth in the weight~$k$, though the leading constants are a priori different.
-By contrast, the work of Ibukiyama, Poor, and Yuen on genus~$2$ Siegel modular forms of trivial type relies on the fact that the combinatorial dimension estimate for symmetric formal Fourier--Jacobi series agrees exactly with the known dimension formula for Siegel modular forms.
+By contrast, the work of Ibukiyama, Poor, and Yuen on genus~$2$ Siegel modular forms of trivial arithmetic type relies on the fact that the combinatorial dimension estimate for symmetric formal Fourier--Jacobi series agrees exactly with the known dimension formula for Siegel modular forms.